niklasbeinghaus/niklasbeinghaus/README.md

 - 👋 Hi, I’m @niklasbeinghaus
 - 👀 I’m interested in all things cloud native, woodworking and outdoor sports, sprinkled with electronic music.
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on a solution for deploying serverless-Stacks using crossplane
+- 💞️ I’m starting to contribute to the [CNCF Tag App-Delivery](https://github.com/cncf/tag-app-delivery), more specifically in the platform-wg.
+Happy to collaborate on stuff :tada:
 - 📫 How to reach me: niklas.beinghaus@sz.de [[GPG Public Key]](niklas.beinghaus@sz.de.asc)

 Links: